YubicoLabs/passkey-workshop/docs/docs/mobile-clients/android/app-as-webauthn.md

 sidebar_position: 4
 ---

-# App using WebAuthN API
+# App using WebAuthn API

-In this section we will explain how our app can use WebAuthN apis to log in and register a user by using a Yubikey.
+In this section we will explain how our app can use WebAuthn apis to log in and register a user by using a Yubikey.

 ## Previous Section

 Our backend and frontend are talking to each other, but what are they saying?
-Let us use WebAuthN to help them understand each other better.
+Let us use WebAuthn to help them understand each other better.

 ## Dependencies